KryptixOne/StyleNexus/README.md

 See left: Original Image, Right: Inpainted Image.
 Notice the alterations occurs during inpainting

+### Update on Issue:
+Problem showing improvements after updating model weights.

+Merging Inpainting Model V1.5 with Model not used for in-painting updates successfully according to the following:
+A +(B-C)
+Where A is Inpaint Model, B is our Model, and C is the non-inpaint version of A

+Note we also choose a merge multiplier of 1.

 ## 4. Identify area of interest based on reference images. [ ]

     --> Create masks with segmentation net.
 [X]